Massive Belgium Triple Pendant Lamp

 These type of lamps are often sold as lamps from Raak, The Netherlands, but they are not, of course.
 These lamps are not described in any catalogue of the Raak company and Raak lamps always have a label since the 1960s.
 Sometimes a label disappears, but not always.

 How the story came into the world?
 There are a few reasons.
-First of all, these are very nice lamps and dealers can not and will not believe that Massive made such fine lamps.
+First of all, in many eyes these are very nice lamps and dealers can not and will not believe that Massive made them.
 Second, and most important: Raak lamps sell good and for a high price.

 The Massive company was always a synonym for mass production, low quality and low prices.
 Despite the fact that they produced mostly low-cost lamps, occasionally there are still beautiful lamps in their collection and not all of them were cheap.